-What if I get into the habit of indulging in this every day?
+What if I get into the habit of indulging in this activity every single day?
 What will be the long-term impact?

 How will I feel about this tomorrow?
 How will I feel about myself?

-How could this delay what I really want most out of life?
+How could this delay the things I want in my life?

-Working your way through these questions will at the very least make you doubt your actions, and in some instances the answers you give to these questions may be all you need to get back on track.
+Working your way through these questions will at the very least cause you to doubt your actions.
+And in some instances, the answers you give to these questions may be all that’s needed to help you get back on track.

-Having thrown doubt on your behavior, it’s now time to create the motivation you need to help you re-focus and move forward.
+Now that you doubt your own behavior, it’s time to create the motivation you need to help you re-focus and move forward.
 To do this, consider the rewards and long-term pleasures you will derive from walking away from this temptation.
 Ask yourself: